 Using raceways is a perfect idea for the aesthetically conscious.
 Raceways can be built along the wall bottom to hold and seal the mains cable at the same time.
 They come in different designs giving you the luxury of choice.
 They are much safer and presentable.

 The carpet is an easy way to hide cables. all to wall carpets can allow cables to run along the wall or under it easily.
 You will have to make sure the wires don't cross or get pinched by any furniture.
-Keeping the wires whole is crucial for the sake of performance.
+Keeping the whole of the wire is crucial for the sake of performance.

 You can run the cables along the wall or baseboard.
 It is not as tidy as the rest of the methods but safe nonetheless.
-These cables can be camouflaged if they are able to be painted.
+These cables can be camouflaged if they can be painted.
 Give them the wall color so that they are not easily visible to onlookers.